Search The Nudge

 Southwark Playhouse cheap theatre tickets London

-Borough’s top-shelf fringe theatre has a different kind of member scheme – you can pay £60 upfront to get a tab of 5 tickets.
-You can use them whenever you like – it never expires – so it’s not just one for locals, and you’ll be looking at around a £15 saving on each ticket.
+Borough’s top-shelf fringe theatre has a different kind of member scheme – you can pay £75 upfront to get a tab of 5 tickets.
+You can use them whenever you like – it never expires – so it’s not just one for locals, and you’ll be looking at around a 60% saving on each ticket.

-London Coliseum cheap theatre tickets
+London Coliseum cheap opera tickets

-Young Vic: £10 Lucky Dip and £5 Lottery
+Young Vic: £10 Lucky Dip Tickets

 London Theatre Direct

-With discounts on Musicals, Plays, Dance and Opera, London Theatre Direct’s list is absolutely comprehensive and a great place to start your search.
+With discounts on musicals, plays, dance and opera, London Theatre Direct’s list is absolutely comprehensive and a great place to start your search.
 Whether you end up purchasing from them or just get a sense of price, it’s certainly worth a quick glance.

 Lastminute.com